-- According to the Indian Constitution, Article 13 when read with Articles 32 and 226, provides the power of judicial review to the higher judiciary to declare any executive, legislative or administrative action void if it is in contravention with the Constitution.
+- According to the Indian Constitution, Article 13, when read with Articles 32 and 226, provides the power of judicial review to the higher judiciary to declare any executive, legislative or administrative action void if it is in contravention of the Constitution.
 Judicial Activism evolved through the process of Judicial Review, which can be pursued from Britain's unwritten constitution.

 In India, multiple times, Judicial Activism has led to a controversy concerning the supremacy between Parliament and Supreme Courts.

 Role of Judiciary in the context of Judicial Activism in India